A Favre-Averaging Shallow Water Framework for Aerated Flows with Friction Factor Decomposition: Introduction

 where $H_m$ is the mean total head of the mixture referenced to the channel bed elevation $z_0$, measured vertically from a fixed datum, $x$ is the streamwise coordinate along the channel bed, and $S_0 = - \partial z_0/\partial x$ is the bed slope.
 For steady, uniform flow conditions, the friction slope equals the bed slope, i.e., $S_f = S_0$.

 Despite its widespread use, (\ref{FrictionUniform}) presents several important limitations.
-First, it has mostly been applied for uniform flow \citep{Chanson1992,Chanson1993,Boes03Design,Bung2009,wang2022self}, and where non-uniform flows are considered, correction factors accounting for non-uniform velocity distributions are often neglected \citep{Felder2011a,scheres2020flow,mozer2025determining}.
+First, it has mostly been applied for uniform flow \citep{Chanson1992,Chanson1993,Boes03Design,Bung2009,wang2022self}, and where non-uniform flows are considered, correction factors accounting for the vertical non-uniformity of velocity profiles are often neglected \citep{Felder2011a,scheres2020flow,mozer2025determining}.
 Second, pressure correction factors, which account for the effects of the air–water mixture on the flow, are mostly absent from literature formulations.
 Third, (\ref{FrictionUniform}) is restricted to steady conditions and does not account for temporal variations of depth or velocity, which may be significant in transient aerated flows.

 Thus, there is a clear need for a unifying friction framework that is rigorously derived and accounts for both spatial and temporal variations in aerated flows.